-You will find a these products and some parenting suggestions that clearly state that you don’t need 6-8 weeks to see the changes.
-This is true of certain situations where you can implement the terrific parenting strategies with unusual control over the environment.
+You will find these products and some parenting suggestions that clearly state that you don’t need 6-8 weeks to see the changes.
+This is true of certain situations where you can implement terrific parenting strategies with unusual control over the environment.

 Here are a few examples where you can make changes more rapidly…usually in a week to 10 days (in most families):

 - Kids crazy in the car [Get the Daily Travel In-Sanity Program now!]

 - Picky Eaters [Get the Cure the Picky Eater Program]

-- Messy rooms & kids not picking up [Get the Get the Monday Bag Magic NOW!]
+- Messy rooms & kids not picking up [Get the Monday Bag Magic NOW!]

 - Bedtime battles [Get the Bye-Bye Bedtime Battles Program now!]

 - Tantrums and battles when shopping [Get the Shopping In-Sanity Program!]

-However, when building a long term pattern of responsible behavior, you are better off to prepare your self to be patient.
+However, when building a long-term pattern of responsible behavior, you are better off preparing yourself to be patient.
 Expect that it will take a few weeks or you are destined to give up while the seeds of success are just sprouting.
 Please be patient and persistent as you follow through with this plan.
 The next step is to…

 4. Allow for learning – and that means success and failure.

 This is very difficult for parents.
 Out of a well-intentioned desire to limit their children’s struggles, they try to protect them from failure.
 By doing this, they’re raising children who are ill-prepared to handle the demands of life.
 Obviously, if you do their homework for them you’re not really helping them.
 But there are many other subtle ways that you can take on tasks that belong to your kids when you really just want to protect them from failure.

 Consider it this way.
 Your kids need to develop certain “muscles” to prepare them for life.
 They have social muscles, emotional muscles, and intellectual muscles that must be worked.
 If you protect them from using those muscles when their bodies are made to develop those muscles, how can the muscle get strong?